brianmuwaya/Nessus-Essentials/README.md

-<h1>File permissions in Linux Home Lab</h1>
+<h1>Nessus Home Lab</h1>

 <h2>Project description</h2>
-The research team at my organization needs to update the file permissions for certain files and directories within the projects directory.
-The permissions do not currently reflect the level of authorization that should be given.
-Checking and updating these permissions will help keep their system secure.
-To complete this task, I performed the following tasks:
+In this project, I successfully installed and configured Nessus Essentials to perform credentialed vulnerability scans on Windows 10 hosts.
+The primary goal was to enhance the security posture of sandbox networks by implementing a comprehensive Vulnerability Management function, which included the following phases: Discover, Prioritize, Assess, Report, Remediate, and Verify.
 <br/>

 <h2>Utilities Used</h2>

-- <b>Linux</b>
+- <b>Nessus Essentials</b>

 <h2>Environments Used </h2>

 - <b>Windows 10</b>
-- <b>Google Cloud</b>
+- <b>Sandbox</b>

 <h2>Program walk-through:</h2>

 <p align="center">
-<h2>Check file and directory details</h2>h2>
+<p>Disabling Firewall<p>
 The following code demonstrates how I used Linux commands to determine the existing permissions set for a specific directory in the file system. <br/>
 <img src="https://i.imgur.com/cCxjsGR.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />